Dream Baby (How Long Must I Dream): Glen Campbell version

 American country music artist Glen Campbell covered "Dream Baby" in 1971.
 It was released in March of that year as the lead single from his album The Last Time I Saw Her.
 The song peaked at number 7 on the U.S. Billboard Hot Country Singles chart.
 It also reached number 4 on the RPM Country Tracks chart in Canada.

 Lacy J. Dalton cover

 A 1983 cover by American country music artist Lacy J. Dalton peaked at number 9 on the U.S. Billboard Hot Country Singles chart.

 Other cover versions

 The Beatles performed the song in front of a live studio audience on 7 March 1962 for the BBC radio programme Teenager's Turn, which was broadcast the following day.
 This was the Beatles' first ever BBC radio session.
 It has never been officially issued.

-"Dream Baby" was also covered by Jerry Lee Lewis in 1967 and also by Waylon Jennings.
+"Dream Baby" was also covered by Del Shannon in 1963, Jerry Lee Lewis in 1967 and also by Waylon Jennings.
+Perry Como on his 1971 I Think of You.

+In 1995, Hootie & the Blowfish recorded their version for the movie soundtrack of White Man's Burden.